bianrui0315/ccr_Anycast/README.md

-# Towards Passive Analysis of Anycast in Global Routing:Unintended Impact of Remote Peering
+# Project: Classify Anycast prefixes by passive way and study remote peering in anycast routing
 ## scripts
 This folder includes python scripts to process data, construct datasets and classify anycast prefixes.